gitter-badger/kthoom/README.md

 ### Binary File Support

 NOTE: kthoom loads in local compressed files and decompresses them in the browser, which means that kthoom has an implementation of unzip, unrar and untar in JavaScript.
 This code has been migrated to its own library: [BitJS](https://github.com/codedread/bitjs), a more general purpose library to deal with binary file data in native JavaScript.
+Kthoom keeps an up-to-date version of bitjs in its repository.

 ### JSON Reading Lists